imamaris/covidcenter-bot/README.md

 "I can't believe this.
 I'm crying" (negative)
 "Superb" (positive)

-Utterances is sample data which define a sentence to be categorized to an intent and have entities and traits.
+**Utterances is sample data which define a sentence to be categorized to an intent and have entities and traits**.
 This term will be used to train data, for example:

 ![pic utterance](./examples/utterance.png)